Bar Sardine is permanently closed

 We like the creativity here.
 You can get tuna or steak tartare anywhere, but not so often do you see it done with arctic char, and you definitely don’t see it with everything pretzels.
 Order it.

-I'm really into salad.
-As a matter of fact, if I had to choose only one food to eat for the rest of my life, it'd be the leafy geenz.
-Why am I telling you this?
-Because this salad is awesome.
+This salad is awesome.
 Big hearts of little gem are smothered in an amazing Greek Goddess dressing and parmesan, with crunchy croutons, caramelized cauliflower, and a bunch of other goodness in the mix.
-Go with the tartare, this salad, and a burger, you'll be in great shape.
+Go with the tartare, this salad, and a burger, you’ll be in great shape.

 This was the one item we sampled that we didn’t like.
 It’s a cold, pulled chicken spread that just doesn’t have a ton of flavor.
 Skip it.